saif520/Chenab-Pointer-011/README.md

   2. Open the index.html file in your preferred web browser.
   3. Explore the Bewakoof experience right from your device.

-##Contributors
+## Contributors

   - <a href="https://github.com/saif520">Saifuddin Dhali</a>
   - <a href="https://github.com/aniyant">Sunny Kumar</a>
   - <a href="https://github.com/mohammadtehreem">Tehreem Jan</a>
   - <a href="https://github.com/Chaitanya-05">Chaitanya Premshankar</a>

-##License
+## License

   This project is licensed under the MIT License - see the <a href="#">LICENSE</a> file for details.

-##Acknowledgments
+## Acknowledgments

-  -Inspired by Lenovo original website
+  - Inspired by Lenovo original website
-  -Special thanks to the our mentors/IA Ritesh Ranjan for giving us directions and material for this project.
+  - Special thanks to the our mentors/IA <a href="#">Ritesh Rangan</a> for giving us directions and material for this project.